Skip to content

 python3 pipelines/collection_system.py --verify

-Collection manifests are public-safe by construction: no raw sequences, salts, local paths, embeddings, scoring weights, source traces, or wet-lab automation fields.
+Collection manifests are public-safe by construction: published sequences remain visible, while salts, local paths, embeddings, scoring weights, source traces, and wet-lab automation fields are excluded.